seapagan/fastapi-template/docs/development/docker.md

 **Note: Neither of these are suitable to host a project in production, see the [Deployment](../deployment/deployment.md) section for information.**

+This compose file will also start a `PostgreSQL` database container and a `Redis` container.
+The PostgreSQL database port is exposed on `5433` and the default username and password are those set in your `.env` file.

+The `Redis` container also contains the `RedisInsight` web interface, which can be accessed at <http://localhost:8002> for easy Redis database management.

+!!! note

+    The Redis server is not currently used, but will be shortly when I add caching and rate-limiting.

 ## Updating Dependencies

 Every time a new dependency is installed a new image must be built: